 Prices vary substantially between the different methods available to you.
 The most suitable way of making the journey depends on you, your budget, and whether you are in a hurry to reach the ferry terminal in order to catch a boat.

-Hop on the X96 Bus from Athens Airport to Piraeus Port
+Ride the X96 bus from Athens Airport to Piraeus port

-Arguably the easiest method of getting from Athens airport to Piraeus port by public transport is via the X96 bus which takes you directly to the port.
-That way you don’t have to chop and change metro lines.
-The bus terminal is situated directly outside the arrivals gate at Athens International.
+Arguably the easiest method of getting from Athens airport to Piraeus port by public transport is via the X96 bus.
+This takes you directly to the port.

 Buses run either every 20 minutes or every 40 minutes depending on the season.
 You can find a detailed schedule of the X96 bus here.